Skip to content

 Note

 A shut off instance still occupies resources on the compute node and you will continue to be billed for it.
-If you want to free up compute resources and reduce billing while keeping the instance for later use, consider shelving instead.
+Shutting off, pausing, suspending, and shelving do not reduce billing.
+The only way to stop being billed for an instance is to delete it.

 Rebooting restarts the instance operating system.
 A soft reboot sends a shutdown signal to the OS and then boots it again.
 A hard reboot is the equivalent of a power cycle and should be used when the instance is unresponsive.